JuliaPhysics/BeamletOptics.jl/README.md

 - [x] normal calculated from face in orthogonal3d(object::Geometry, fID::Int) points in the wrong dir?
     * fixed typo in reflection calculation
 - [ ] @code_warntype for interact(Lens, Beam)
+- [ ] change names for functions that return matrices

 ## Comments